Stay at home, save lives | Coronavirus updates and guidance

 - background and rationale for the learning activity or teaching tool, including the chosen educational approach (1000 words)

-- teaching plan (using a template provided by the module team) – students will be directed to include details of the aim, intended learning outcomes, timeline of the session, required resources, practical considerations and evaluation
+- teaching plan (using a template provided by the module team) – students will be directed to include details of the aim, intended learning outcomes, a timeline of the session, required resources, practical considerations and evaluation

 The extended teaching plan submitted as the summative assessment is the only assessed piece of work for the module and, therefore, constitutes your final grade for the module.